hridayK/clubTasks/README.md

 ![image](https://user-images.githubusercontent.com/16136188/117924125-e2c0c700-b312-11eb-9b58-7d147ab58044.png)

-=>One can open the project files on intellij or instead go to "src\com\attobyte\company" and compile the .java files manually using javac.[make sure you have copied "questions" folder in the same places as the other java files when using javac to compile .java files]
+One can open the project files on intellij or instead go to "src\com\attobyte\company" and compile the .java files manually using javac.[make sure you have copied "questions" folder in the same places as the other java files when using javac to compile .java files]

-=>The tutorial looks better and smooth when viewed from a command line, it might look that your laptop is lagging or something if you view it from intellij's output console.
+The tutorial looks better and smooth when viewed from a command line, it might look that your laptop is lagging or something if you view it from intellij's output console.